nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **Extensions**
 * 3a.
 Student is not found in the session list
   * 3a1.
-Teletutors App displays an error message: `Student not found.
-Please check the name and try again.`
+Teletutors App displays an default placeholder message: `No students found.`

     Use case resumes from Step 2